chainflip-io/chainflip-eth-contracts/README.md

 `poetry run brownie test --stateful false` runs all tests EXCEPT stateful tests

 `poetry run brownie test --stateful true` runs ONLY the stateful tests

-`poetry run brownie run deploy_and all_events` will deploy the contracts and submit transactions which should emit the full suite of events